The Special Assignment Request Initial Application Period ends at 11:59 PM on Thursday, April 15th.

 Special Assignment RequestsSpecial Assignment Requests allow families to apply to attend a school their child is not zoned for.
 Special Assignment Request cannot be made to a District Application Program because there is a separate application process.Special Assignment Requests are granted on a space-available basis.
 All such assignments are valid through the highest grade level.
 Bus transportation is not provided for Special Assignment Requests and parents must arrange to get their child to and from school safely and on time.
 Find out more about the district's Student Assignment policy.The initial SAR application period will run from April 1 - 15, 2021 for parents to request a non-zoned school that is not a District Application Program for their children for the 2021-2022 school year.
 To apply go to https://reservation.pcsb.org.
 Find more information about the SAR Application Period.Late SARs can be made beginning April 26, 2021 through June 30, 2021.
 Late SARs are placed at the bottom of the request list in the order in which they are received, so it is most advantageous to make requests during the initial SAR period between April 1st and 15th.

-Special Assignment Requests are granted three times before the start of the 2020-2021 school year.
-The first round of requests are granted in May, prior to the end of the current school year on May 29, 2020.
+Special Assignment Requests are granted two times before the start of the 2021-2022 school year.
+The first round of requests are granted in late May/ early June, prior to the end of the current school year on June 9, 2021.
 Requests will be reviewed and granted again before the end of June and once again before the end of July.Students granted a Special Assignment Request (SAR) may remain at the assigned school through the highest grade level.

 Special Attendance Permit (SAP) - For Out-of-County ResidentsIf a parent, legal guardian, other person with primary or shared parental responsibility for the student, or an adult student has his/her primary legal residence in a county other than this county, s/he may apply for an exception known as a Special Attendance Permit (SAP).
 The student must complete a Special Attendance Permit Application (PCS Form 4-302).
 Special Attendance Permit requests will be accepted for both the current school year and the next school year.